(Writing, Reading & Information Technology)

 Virtual WRIT Center - for written work

-Spring Online Submissions are accepted Monday - Thursday.
+Online Submissions are accepted Monday - Sunday.
+Consultants will be reviewing online submissions during open center hours.
 (Please allow for 2 working days to be completed) If you need a review sooner, visit our consultants in the Center.
 They will sit down with you and work through your paper with you.
-(Plan for at least a 30 minute visit.)
+(Plan for at least a 30-minute visit.)

 Use our Online Submission Form to send you papers, assignments, letters, resumes, etc., to the WRIT Center for review!
 It's very similar to our old form but with a new look!
-You can also download instructions for submitting your work (MS Word).
+Watch the tutorial video below:

 Because Delta College is more than one building in University Center and because our students are more than just students, often holding down a full-time job and/or raising a family, we have a Virtual Writing Center to offer advice and assistance anywhere/anytime.
 All you need to do is answer a few questions and upload your paper and you'll receive thoughtful feedback within 2 working days.
 Note: For those looking for access to handouts, how-to articles, and example papers, see our Virtual Handbook for Students.